 What about vaccines?

-If someone gets Group C meningococcal disease, MenC vaccine will be offered to close contacts and others considered to be at increased risk who have not already been immunised, along with the antibiotics.
-It is important to remember that the incubation period for the disease is usually less than the time it takes for the vaccine to take effect, so it is still important to know the symptoms.
+As the incubation period for the disease is less than the time it takes for the vaccine to work, it is still vital to know the symptoms.

 What precautions can I take against meningitis and septicaemia?